dsalomoni/bdp2-2022/cloud_automation/README.md

 ## Install OpenFaaS

-On VM1:
+First **create a new VM, using the provided information, calling it VM3**.
+Then, on VM3:

 ```
 git clone https://github.com/openfaas/faasd --depth=1
 cd faasd
 ./hack/install.sh

 ```

-Open port 8080 in the AWS security group for VM1 and you should be able to see the OpenFaaS web page pointing your browser to http://_<VM1_public_IP>_:8080
+Open port 8080 in the AWS security group for VM3 (remember: **for your laptop only!**) and you should be able to see the OpenFaaS web page pointing your browser to http://_<VM3_public_IP>_:8080.

+However, if your network blocks access to port 8080, you may issue this command on VM3:

+s

 ### Log in from the terminal